VKCOM/node-vk-call/README.md

 ## Errors

-All errors are wrapped with VKError object wich you can request as:
+All errors are wrapped with VKError object which you can request as:
 ```javascript
 var VKError = require('vk-call').errors.VKError;
 ```